the-virtual-brain/tvb-root/tvb_library/tvb/simulator/backend_cpp/notes/implementation_plan.md

 Deliverables:
 - Benchmark notes with clear before/after measurements.

+Progress note:
+- `examples/benchmark_single_subnetwork_cpp.py` compares pure Python,
+  `NbHybridBackend`, and `CppHybridBackend` for single-subnetwork cases and reports compile/warmup time separately from run time.
+- Current measurements show the native C++ run path can be faster than Numba for supported single-subnetwork cases, while C++ compile time is still high enough that short one-off runs may not benefit.

 Exit criteria:
 - We have evidence for the performance impact and know where optimization effort is justified.